1. Cherub Rock – Smashing Pumpkins

 airplay.

-Britpop's sense of fashion was confused, a diffuse spread of influences ranging from '60s mod to '70s punk to '80s casual, consisting of desert boots, Ben Sherman button-down shirts, roll neck sweaters, Chelsea boots, anything by Fred Perry, Harrington Jackets, anoraks, wide collared shirts in man-made fabrics, flares, corduroy trousers, Adidas tracksuit tops, old-school trainers, blazers, and even ties (especially if you were in Blur).
+Britpop's sense of fashion was confused, a diffuse spread of influences ranging from '60s mod to '70s punk to '80s casual, consisting of desert boots, Ben Sherman button-down shirts, roll neck sweaters, Chelsea boots, anything by Fred Perry, Harrington jackets, anoraks, wide collared shirts in man-made fabrics, flares, corduroy trousers, Adidas tracksuit tops, old-school trainers, blazers, even ties (especially if you were in Blur).
 It should be appreciated that wearing this sort of gear bid trouble.
 Having your hair layered, over the ears but not as far as your collar,

 invited derision.
 People would laugh openly at your flared jeans.
 You were neither a 'townie'

-nor a 'metaller' and therefore an
+nor a 'metaller' or a 'raver' and therefore an

 object of suspicion.
 We didn't let it bother us, and tunes